The principle of operation of the Common Rail System 2

 - - adjustment of the fuel supply process depending on environmental conditions in order to reduce emissions of harmful substances;

-The fuel system works like this:
+The fuel system works as follows:

-Fuel injection is carried out in steps:
+Fuel injection is carried out in stages:

 - - pilot injection (1-3%) at early injection advance angles - to reduce engine noise;